BplGames2006/Cobra-Last-Warning/README.md

-# GabriWika
+# GabriWika & Cobra
-Some of the one of the high school whores
+Some of the one of the pathetic people